alpaka-group/alpaka/docs/source/basic/install.rst

 1. Enable the accelerator during the CMake configuration time of the project.
 2. Select a specific accelerator in the source code.

 By default, no accelerator is enabled because some combinations of compilers and accelerators do not work, see the table of `supported compilers <https://github.com/alpaka-group/alpaka#supported-compilers>`_.
-To enable an accelerator, you must set a CMake flag via ``cmake .. -DALPAKA_ACC_<acc>_ENABLE=ON`` when you create a new build.
+To enable an accelerator, you must set a CMake flag via ``cmake .. -Dalpaka_ACC_<acc>_ENABLE=ON`` when you create a new build.
 The following example shows how to enable the CUDA accelerator and build an alpaka project:

 .. code-block::

   # create build folder
   mkdir build && cd build
   # run cmake configure with enable CUDA backend
-  cmake -DALPAKA_ACC_GPU_CUDA_ENABLE=ON ..
+  cmake -Dalpaka_ACC_GPU_CUDA_ENABLE=ON ..
   # compile source code
   cmake --build .